edwardisintou/IntrusionDetectionSystem/Explanations.md

 ### Question 3: Retrieve relevant data
 In this task, you are to write a function ecu_data(arbitration_id, data) that collects the timestamp and data associated with the given arbitration_ID and returns the list.
 Remember, this list does NOT contain the heading row.
 Only the rows in data that match the arbitration_ID are saved (where each row is also a list).
 The order of the columns may vary between files, but this order should not be modified.
 Hence, the final list returned is a nested list.

+### Question 4: Measuring the time intervals
+The next thing we need to do is to measure the time interval for each ECU (identified by the arbitration ID).
+In this task, you need to write a function ecu_time_interval(arbitration_id, data) that returns the list that contains the time interval between each data point for the chosen arbitration ID in the dataset.
+Here, data is the data retrieved from Task 1.
+Ensure to convert data types as appropriate.
+Since the columns may vary between datasets, the index of the timestamp column must be checked.
+An example is shown in Figure 4 using the data shown in Figure 3.
+As we are calculating the time differences, the size of the returning list will be one less than the size of the data for the chosen arbitration_ID.

+Hint, you are expected to utilise some of the previously implemented functions to complete this task.

+### Question 5: Summarising the statistics
+Your task is to write a function ecu_summary(data, to_print) that should output a summary in the format specified below:
+- ID: is the arbitration ID found in the data.
+- Count: is the number of times the given arbitration ID appears in the data.
+- Min TS: is the minimum time interval value for the given arbitration ID.
+- Avg TS: is the average time interval value for the given arbitration ID.
+- Max TS: is the maximum time interval value for the given arbitration ID.
+- SD TS: is the standard deviation of the time interval values for the given arbitration ID.

+Apply the formatting as follows:
+- All values are right aligned, including the headings.
+- ID has a default width of 4 characters.
+- Count has a default width of 7 characters.
+- Min TS has a default width of 10 characters and is formatted to 4 decimal places.
+- Avg TS, Max TS and SD TS are formatted the same as the Min TS.
+- The headings have the same formatting, other than the number-related ones./ The function only prints the above output only if to_print is set to True, which is set to True by default.

+Finally, return the statistics results as a list, where each data is a tuple containing the ID, Count, Min TS, Avg TS, Max TS and the SD TS.
+#### This concludes section 1 pre-processing, now we can move onto intrusion detection!